Where smart software meets expert accounting.

 As a sole trader, how do I pay myself from my business?

-You can simply take money from your business account to pay yourself as a sole trader.
-We strongly recommend that you use a separate business bank account for your sole trader finances.
+You can simply take money from your business account to pay yourself.
+These payments are known as 'drawings'.
+We strongly recommend that you use a separate business bank account for your sole trader finances to make this process cleaner.

-You need to make sure that you keep a record of these drawings, along with any other incomings and outgoings.
-We’ve got an article about the importance of good bookkeeping with some handy hints and tips.
+You need to make sure that you keep a record of these drawings, along with all your other business income and outgoings.
+We've got an article about the importance of good bookkeeping with some handy hints and tips.

-Don’t forget though, you need to put some money aside to pay any tax you owe.
-The money should be easily accessible, but you could always put it into a savings account to earn interest until you pay the taxman.
+Don't forget, a portion of your earnings isn't truly yours—it belongs to the taxman.
+You need to put some money aside to pay any tax you owe.
+This money should be easily accessible, but you could always put it into a savings account to earn some interest until your tax bill is due.

 Why you should get a business bank account